-Fesoterodine fumarate is associated with decreased gastric motility.
-Fesoterodine fumarate is contraindicated in patients with gastric retention [see Contraindications (4)].
-The use of fesoterodine fumarate is not recommended in patients with decreased gastrointestinal motility, such as those with severe constipation.
+Fesoterodine fumarate extended-release tablets are associated with decreased gastric motility.
+Fesoterodine fumarate extended-release tablet is contraindicated in patients with gastric retention [see Contraindications (4)].
+The use of fesoterodine fumarate extended-release tablets are not recommended in patients with decreased gastrointestinal motility, such as those with severe constipation.